aksommerville/too-heavy/README.md

 - - [ ] Vacuum cleaner.
 Stick to walls and ceilings.
 - - [ ] Grappling hook.
 - - [ ] Rocket boots.
+- By 22 December
+- - [ ] Ensure I have a sane build environment on a laptop before leaving
+- - [ ] Moving platforms.
+- - [ ] Switches.
 - - [ ] Treasure anti-chests.
 - By 1 January
 - - [ ] Final maps.